averwhy/BotWatch/README.md

 And replace the values accordingly.

 Then, to start the bot, you can start it from command line like `python bot.py`.
 The bot will automatically create the database.
-To add bots to watch, use the
+To add bots to watch, use the `add (id)` command.
+Note that you may have to do `~jsk` first before it allows you to do commands without the prefix.
+I dont know why this is the case.